 Don’t forget to apply a layer of dark shadow to the foot of the tree areas to give that 3D effect of the light falling from the left hand side so that the shadowed areas match that of the sunlight on the main stone.

 All this is merely scenery behind and around our main feature, but the green will balance the rich stone.
 Your background will differ from mine as you will either be working from the photo or from your own inspiration.

-I have not stayed too close to the reference for the landscape.
+I do not necessarily stay too close to the reference when I draw landscapes.

 For the stones, you will first need to practice with the colours you have available on a piece of scrap paper the same as you are using for the picture.
 The development of the stone surface depends on building up overlapping lightly applied circles starting with white in the lightest areas, adding a light warm grey or starting with the warm grey for mid shaded area, warming this up with green gold (very lightly applied) and then working darker shades of warm greys finishing off with dark sepia for the darkest shadow areas.

 A lot will depend on the pencils you are using and the paper surface.
 For the sample shown here, I used Polychromos and Daler Rowney Langton paper.